 I recently purchased the 2014 edition of County and Municipal Government in North Carolina, edited by Frayda Bluestein and published by the UNC School of Government.
-It’s a large, 807 page textbook with no index or glossary.
-In other words, it’s all useful information and well worth the $125 price tag for anyone interested in local government in our state.
-In my opinion, it’s a must-read for anyone holding or planning to run for a seat on a county or municipal board in North Carolina.
+It’s a large, 807-page textbook that is so well organized that it needs no index or glossary.
+It’s packed with useful information and well worth the $125 price tag for anyone interested in how local governments work in our state.
+It’s a vital resource for anyone elected, appointed, or planning to run for any seat on a county or municipal board in North Carolina.

-Before going any further I need to make certain that readers understand a few terms.
-In North Carolina, all municipalities are organized as cities, towns, or villages, but in the eyes of the state, these terms all mean the same thing.
-Likewise, the governing board of any town in North Carolina can be called a city council, a board of commissioners, or a board of aldermen, all refer to the same thing: a body of elected officials who meet to set policy for a city.
-When I refer to municipal councils or boards below, readers should understand that those terms are interchangeable.
+In North Carolina municipalities are organized as cities, towns, or villages, but in the eyes of the state, all these terms mean the same thing.
+Likewise, the governing board of any town in our state can be called a city council, a board of commissioners, or a board of aldermen.
+Each term means the same thing: a body of elected officials who set policy for a city.

-In North Carolina municipalities are established by charters enacted by the state legislature, but cities may alter their forms by ordinance or amendment of their charters in accordance with North Carolina General Statutes (GS).
-If a town wishes to move from the mayor-council form of government to a council-manager form, GS 168A-148 stipulates that the manager be given hiring and firing authority over all employees not otherwise hired by the council.
+Municipalities in North Carolina are established by corporate charters enacted by the state legislature, but cities may alter or amendment of their charters in accordance with North Carolina General Statutes (GS).
+If a town wishes to evolve from the archaic mayor-council system of government to a council-manager form, GS 168A-148 stipulates that the manager has hiring and firing authority over all employees not otherwise hired by the council.

-By statute, the powers of a mayor in North Carolina consist of presiding at council meetings, voting to break ties at said meetings, and signing documents on behalf of their city.
-That said, many mayors in North Carolina do have great influence over the administration of their towns.
-It is not uncommon for a town council to delegate to a mayor additional duties such as representing the city on regional advisory boards, helping to craft council meeting agendas, or serving as the primary media contact and spokesperson for the town.
+The powers of a mayor in North Carolina are limited by statutes and consist of presiding at council meetings, voting to break tie votes, and signing checks, contracts, and other legal documents on behalf of their city.
+Many mayors in North Carolina do have greater influence over the administration of their towns, and it is not unheard of for a town council to delegate to a mayor additional duties such as representing the city on regional advisory boards, helping to craft meeting agendas, or serving as the primary media contact and spokesperson for the town.

 Most powers held by local mayors are created by municipal charters or by the action of a city council.
 GS 160A-69 recognizes the mayor as the head of a city for purposes of serving civil process, and this is typically recognized by most state and federal agencies in civil matters.
 The same statute requires the mayor to preside at all council meetings, while GS

 160A-71 affords the mayor powers to call special meetings of the council.
-In small towns without a manager the mayor is often seen as the de facto chief administrator, and while this might seem like a natural choice, GS 160A-151 makes it illegal for the mayor or any other member of the council to serve in this role, even temporarily.
+In small towns without a manager, the mayor is often seen as the de facto chief administrator.
+While this might seem like a natural choice, GS 160A-151 makes it illegal for the mayor or any other member of the council to serve in this role, even temporarily.

 No matter what form a municipal government takes, GS 160A-67 states that ”except as otherwise provided by law, the government and general management of the city shall be vested in the city council.”
 Under GS 160A-146, a city council has the authority to reorganize the city government.
 This means that the council may, except when expressly prevented by other laws, “…create, change, abolish, and consolidate offices, positions, departments, boards, commissions, and agencies… to promote the orderly and efficient administration of city affairs…”

-The governing board of any city holds ultimate authority to act for the local government in any capacity not expressly forbidden by statute or delegated to higher authorities such as county, state, or federal agencies.
-Town councils decide what services will be provided and at what level, and establish fiscal policy by adopting an annual budget ordinance and setting municipal property tax rates.
+Town councils decide what services a city will provide and they establish fiscal policy by adopting an annual budget ordinance and setting municipal property tax rates.
 Local governing boards also adopt all citywide ordinances and manage numerous other administrative matters such as the purchase and sale of city property and contract negotiations.
 Board members may only act when properly convened in accordance with open meeting laws; no individual member of the board nor the mayor may act unilaterally unless given specific prior authorization from the board.

 Under a mayor-council system of government, the council is responsible for establishing or abolishing any departments deemed necessary or desirable.
 Typically, these departments include police, fire, water, streets, sanitation, recreation, planning, and inspections, though some services may be contracted or shared with the county government, at the board’s discretion.